Beginner’s cookbook¶

 # Set up the problems: we will solve a radiation problem for each

-# frequency range.
+# both for each frequency in the frequency range.

 # Water density, gravity and water depth have not been specified.